SaifAati/Geospatial-COSICorr3D/README.md

 <a id="1">[1]</a> Aati, S., Milliner, C., Avouac, J.-P., 2022.
 A new approach for 2-D and 3-D precise measurements of ground deformation from optimized registration and correlation of optical images and ICA-based filtering of image geometry artifacts.
 Remote Sensing of Environment 277, 113038. https://doi.org/10.1016/j.rse.2022.113038

+# Patents
+<a id="1">[2]</a> Aati, S.; Avouac, J.-P. Optimization of Optical Image Geometric Modeling, Application to Topography Extraction and Topographic Change Measurements Using PlanetScope and SkySat Imagery.
+Remote Sens.
+2020, 12, 3418. https://doi.org/10.3390/rs12203418

+<a id="1">[3]</a> Aati, S.; Avouac, J.-P. Optimization of Optical Image Geometric Modeling, Application to Topography Extraction and Topographic Change Measurements Using PlanetScope and SkySat Imagery.
+Remote Sens.
+2020, 12, 3418. https://doi.org/10.3390/rs12203418

+<a id="1">[4]</a> Aati, S.; Avouac, J.-P. Optimization of Optical Image Geometric Modeling, Application to Topography Extraction and Topographic Change Measurements Using PlanetScope and SkySat Imagery.
+Remote Sens.
+2020, 12, 3418. https://doi.org/10.3390/rs12203418

 # References

-<a id="1">[2]</a> S. Leprince, S. Barbot, F. Ayoub and J. Avouac, "Automatic and Precise Orthorectification, Coregistration, and Subpixel Correlation of Satellite Images, Application to Ground Deformation Measurements," in IEEE Transactions on Geoscience and Remote Sensing, vol. 45, no. 6, pp. 1529-1558, June 2007, doi: 10.1109/TGRS.2006.888937.
+<a id="1">[5]</a> S. Leprince, S. Barbot, F. Ayoub and J. Avouac, "Automatic and Precise Orthorectification, Coregistration, and Subpixel Correlation of Satellite Images, Application to Ground Deformation Measurements," in IEEE Transactions on Geoscience and Remote Sensing, vol. 45, no. 6, pp. 1529-1558, June 2007, doi: 10.1109/TGRS.2006.888937.

-<a id="1">[3]</a> Aati, S.; Avouac, J.-P. Optimization of Optical Image Geometric Modeling, Application to Topography Extraction and Topographic Change Measurements Using PlanetScope and SkySat Imagery.
+<a id="1">[6]</a> Aati, S.; Avouac, J.-P. Optimization of Optical Image Geometric Modeling, Application to Topography Extraction and Topographic Change Measurements Using PlanetScope and SkySat Imagery.
 Remote Sens.
 2020, 12, 3418. https://doi.org/10.3390/rs12203418